LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 <img class="fancyimage" width="200" src="img/maven/image_14.png">

-For the next Configuring Maven step, you will need the **Bot ID**.
+For the next Configuring Conversation Orchestrator step, you will need the **Bot ID**.
 For Conversation Builder, this is called the *Automation ID*.

 1. Click the cog icon at the top of the Conversation Builder bot editor